 What Is Debt Consolidation?

-Debt consolidation is a financial strategy that allows you to combine multiple debts into one.
+Debt consolidation is a financial strategy through which you combine multiple debts into one.

-If you’re paying off multiple credit cards, a car loan and personal loans, you’re receiving several bills every month.
-If you’re paying off multiple credit cards, store cards or medical expenses, the bills come in at different times of the month, which can make planning payments difficult.
+If you’re paying off multiple debts such as multiple credit cards or store cards, a car loan, medical bills and/or personal loans, you’re receiving several bills every month, often at different times of the month, which can make planning payments difficult.

 Debt consolidation gives you the opportunity to pay all of those bills at once.